 The debate over the proper utilization of branded and non-branded keywords has been rehashed in digital marketing meetings for eternity (ok, maybe not that long).
 There are two sides: those who argue non-branded terms will perform badly no matter what, and those who argue poorly performing non-branded terms are a result of lack of brand awareness.
-The pay-per-click (PPC) master himself, Larry Kim, published an article on Search Engine Land weighing in on this highly contested issue.
+The pay-per-click (PPC) master himself, Larry Kim (founder of MobileMonkey), published an article on Search Engine Land weighing in on this highly contested issue.
 Click here to read the article.

 Branded keywords are keywords that are related to your company, brand, or product and are commonly known to produce high click-through rates (CTRs) and high quality scores within paid search.

 However, the ugly ducklings known as non-branded keywords, which include keywords that are tangentially related to your product, your company, or even your competitors, often produce results and conversion rates that may be considered "good," but pale in comparison to branded keyword campaigns.